-- KSU Place Each apartment/unit door is secured through an electronic door access system.
-Each bedroom door is secured with a deadbolt and key system. - Austin Residence Complex I Each apartment/unit door is secured through an electronic door access system.
+• KSU Place - Each apartment/unit door is secured through an electronic door access system.
 Each bedroom door is secured with a deadbolt and key system.

+Austin Residence Complex I - Each apartment/unit door is secured through an electronic door access system.
+Each bedroom door is secured with an electronic lock.

-- Austin Resident Complex II Each apartment/unit door is secured through an electronic door access system.
-Each bedroom is secured with an electronic lock. - The Summit Access to the facility is secured through an electronic door access system.
-Each unit door is secured with an electronic key system.
-(Opened July 2022) - University Village Access to the facility and to apartment/unit doors is secured through an electronic door system.
-Each bedroom door is secured with a deadbolt and key system. - University Village Suites Access to the facility, interior corridors, and unit doors are secured through an electronic door access system.
+• Austin Resident Complex II - Each apartment/unit door is secured through an electronic door access system.
+Each bedroom is secured with an electronic lock.

+• The Summit - Access to the facility is secured through an electronic door access system.
+Each bedroom door is secured with an electronic key system.

+University Village - Access to the facility and to apartment/unit doors is secured through an electronic door system.
+Each bedroom door is secured with a deadbolt and key system.

+• University Village Suites - Access to the facility, interior corridors, and unit doors are secured through an electronic door access system.
 Each bedroom door is secured with a deadbolt and key system.

 The main lobby also uses an electronic door system, but those doors are open during specific daytime hours of the week.
 Austin Residential Complex Town Hall and the University Village 6000 Administrative Office maintain a front desk, although sworn police officers and non-sworn security officers patrol the grounds of all residential communities.
 The desk is staffed from 9 a.m. to 5 p.m.
 Monday through Friday.